-Applicants must meet the following admission requirements in order to be considered for the Full-Time MOT program or the Flex MOT program.
+Applicants must meet the following Master of Occupational Therapy admissions requirements in order to be considered for either the Residential or Flex MOT path.

-Bachelor’s Degree: A bachelor’s degree from an accredited institution.
+Bachelor’s Degree: Candidates must have a bachelor’s degree from an accredited institution.
 You can apply while you are still enrolled in an undergraduate degree program or while you are completing prerequisite coursework.
 You should submit a plan of study with your application that indicates all remaining courses that will be completed prior to program enrollment.

-GRE: An official GRE score report sent directly to the University from ETS.
-The test must have been taken within the last five (5) years.
+GRE: An official GRE score report sent directly to the University from ETS is required.
+The test must have been taken within the past five (5) years.
 A combined minimum GRE score of 294 for the verbal and quantitative sections is recommended.
 The analytical writing score is also evaluated.
-Candidates who have previously earned a Master’s degree are exempt from the GRE requirement.
+Candidates who have previously earned a master’s degree are exempt from the GRE requirement.

 Resume: Include a current resume with your application.

-Statement of Purpose: Include a short statement of why you wish to pursue occupational therapy as a career and why you chose the University of St. Augustine for Health Sciences for that pursuit.
+Statement of Purpose: Include a short statement of why you wish to pursue occupational therapy as a career and what attracts you to the University of St. Augustine for Health Sciences.

 You can find our MOT prerequisite form here.
 All prerequisite courses must be completed with a grade of “C” (2.0) or better.